TIL: How to Use DinD, localhost & Gitlab CI

 TIL: You Can Schedule Posts on Your Hugo Blog using Netlify and Gitlab CI

 This post in fact will be a scheduled post I’m writing it on the 20th of November but it will be published on the 23rd of November.
 Assuming we are using Netlify to deploy our website, what we will need to do is trigger a rebuild of our site every day using Gitlab CI.
 Since Hugo builds a static site to publish our content after a set date we will need to rebuild our site.
+So let’s see how we can automate that.
+Else the post won’t be visible until I next make a commit to my main branch.

 ...